LaughterOnWater/NPS-Next-Park-Proposal/README.md

 This proposal suggests creating a 233,000-acre National Park stretching from the Ramapo Mountains to the New Jersey Pine Barrens, introducing a new model for conservation in America.

-[... rest of the content remains the same ...]
-## Overview

-This proposal suggests creating a 233,000-acre National Park stretching from the Ramapo Mountains to the New Jersey Pine Barrens, introducing a new model for conservation in America.

 ## The Landscape

 - **Ramapo Mountains (NY/NJ)**: 100,000 acres